Debate and Public Advocacy Institute

 *This “A Day in the Life” sample schedule is based upon the 2018 curriculum and is subject to change.

 Academic Leader, Debate and Public Advocacy

-Justin Green currently serves as the Head Coach for the Wake Forest Debate team and as an Assistant Professor of the Practice in Communication Studies.
+Justin Green currently serves as the Head Coach for the Wake Forest Debate team and Professor of the Practice in Communication Studies.
 A secondary teacher by training and a debate and speaking coach by practice, Justin has combined these efforts to lead several workshops to students and teachers ranging from grades 3-16.
 He has coached American Debate Association and Cross Examination Debate Association National Champions as well as three-time back-to-back champions of the ACC.
 He is known for immense energy and an active classroom where students do more talking than “being quiet”.
 A graduate of Wake Forest University, Justin is excited to extend the campus to new guests each summer.